codeitlikecody/pythonsockets/report.md

 ## Client Authentication
 The original protocol did not require any client authentication.
 The client sent an ID to the server and was instantly connected.

-In the new version of the protocol, a client ID and password are are required on connection.
-The server confirms that the user exists in the database and that the password matches before a connection is established.
-Passwords are stored hashed (not in plaintext) and are hashed by the client prior to sending.
+In the new version of the protocol, a client ID and password are are required for connection.
+The server confirms that the client id exists in the user database and that the password matches before a connection is established.
+Passwords are hashed before storage/transmission (not in plaintext).
 For simplicity, the user database is hardcoded in this project, but this is a very bad idea for production code.
+Also, this implementation is limited to the two hardcoded users.
+New users can not be added, removed or passwords changed.

-In a production situation, I would recommend use of an authentication package/library to minimise any risk of introducing security issues into the user authentication system.
+In a production situation, I would recommend use of an authentication package/library to minimise any risk of introducing security issues via the user authentication system.
 A library can also manage secure storage of the user database, adding new users, password changes, use of MFA etc...
-As these libraries add significant additional complexity, I have not used on in this project.
+As these libraries can add significant additional complexity, I have not used them on in this project.
+The two hardcoded used are sufficient for demonstrating basic password authentication.

 ## Corrupted or intercepted data